 (b) a defined territory;

-(c) government; and
+(c) a government; and

-(d) capacity to enter into relations with the other states.
+(d) the capacity to enter into relations with other states.

 One of the biggest topics around Taiwan is its status in the international community.
-Here we explore different areas of how, why and what happened to Taiwan to get where it is today.
+Here we explore the different areas of how, why, and what happened to Taiwan to get to where it is today.